Gnni/DemoDataIntegration/README.md

 # DemoDataIntegration
- Combining Business and Sensor Data
+ Combining Business and Sensor Data (to be published)